krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Fiona is the billing administrator for the project associated with Cymbal Superstore’s eCommerce application.
+Q. Fiona is the billing administrator for the project associated with Cymbal Superstore’s eCommerce application.
 Jeffrey, the marketing department lead, wants to receive emails related to budget alerts.
 Jeffrey should have access to no additional billing information.
 What should you do?
 ```
 ```
 Use Cloud Monitoring notification channels to send Jeffrey an email alert.